 The bike rack (Fig. 3) permits to easily transport 2 bicycles.
 Expansion for 3 bicycles is possible.
-A winding system may be used to lift and lower the bike rack approx. 40 cm.
+A winding system can be used to lift and lower the bike rack.
 The winding system brings the bicycles to gripping height within seconds.